Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

   ],
 ) <ltqueue-dequeue>

 To dequeue a value, `dequeue` reads the rank stored inside the root node (line 62).
-If the rank is `DUMMY_RANK`, the MPSC is treated as empty and failure is signaled (line 64).
+If the rank is `DUMMY_RANK`, the MPSC queue is treated as empty and failure is signaled (line 64).
 Otherwise, we invoke `spsc_dequeue` on the SPSC of the enqueuer with the obtained rank (line 66).
 We then extract out the real data and set it to `output` (line 68).
 We finally propagate the dequeue from the enqueuer node that corresponds to the obtained rank (line 69) and signal success (line 70).

 #figure(
   kind: "algorithm",